junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — Mr. Costello moved to suspend the rules and agree to the resolution.
 - 2009-10-14 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11338)
 - 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11338)
+- 2009-10-15 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.